gazaskygeeks/Coding-Foundations-course/coursebook/Week 06/session-17/research-topics.md

 # Research Topics

 * Adding more CSS styles
-* events type to Listening to
+* Dealing with different types of events
 * Modifying Classes and Attributes
 * removeChild(), replaceChild(), insertBefore() methods.